A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

 \subsection{Multi-access coded caching}

-We consider the MACC system model \cite{hachem2017multi-level}, illustrated in Fig.~\ref{fig-model}, where a server has access to a library $\mathcal{W}=\{W_1,W_2, \ldots, W_N\}$ of $N$ equal-size files and is connected to $K$ user nodes via an error-free broadcast link.
-The system contains $\Lambda$ cache nodes, each of size $M$ files.
-Unlike the shared-link setting, in which each user is associated with a dedicated cache, in the MACC model, each user $k\in[K]$ can access an arbitrary subset of cache nodes, denoted by $\mathcal{A}_k \subseteq [\Lambda]$.
-We refer to the collection $\mathcal{A} = \{\mathcal{A}_k \mid k \in [K]\}$ as the user–cache access topology.
+We consider the MACC system model \cite{hachem2017multi-level}, illustrated in Fig.~\ref{fig-model}, where a server has access to a library $\mathcal{W}=\{W_1,W_2, \ldots, W_N\}$ of $N$ equal-size files and is connected to $K$ users via an error-free broadcast link.
+The system contains $\Lambda$ cache-nodes, each of size $M$ files.
+Unlike the shared-link setting, in which each user is associated with a dedicated cache-node, in the MACC model, each user $k\in[K]$ can access an arbitrary subset of cache-nodes, denoted by $\mathcal{A}_k \subseteq [\Lambda]$.
+We refer to the collection $\mathcal{A} = \{\mathcal{A}_k \mid k \in [K]\}$ as the user-cache access topology.